alaycheme25/chemeng277_batteryproject/README.md

 Run `machine_learning.ipynb` to:
-- Clean training data by removing all nan, empty, or invalid samples.
-Subsequently, normalizes remaining samples.
+- Clean training data by removing all NaN, empty, or invalid samples.
+Normalize the data before training.
 - Trains our Ridge, ElasticNet, and XGBoost models.
-- Evaluates models by comparing $R^2$ values, mean average error, and the mean standard error from training dataset.
+- Evaluates models by comparing $R^2$ values, mean average error, and the mean standard error from the training dataset.
-- Applies trained models to test dataset and returns predicted gravimetric energy densities as well as feature weights and model evaluation metrics from test dataset.
+- Applies trained models to the test dataset and returns predicted gravimetric energy densities as well as feature weights and model evaluation metrics from the test dataset.
 ## Customization

 ### Changing what datasets to use for training